mgreter/webmerge/README.md

     -j, --jobs             number of jobs (commands) to run simultaneously

-    -w, --watchdog         start the watchdog process (quit with ctrl+c) -webserver             start the webserver process (quit with ctrl+c) -webport               port number for the webserver (default 8000)
+    -w, --watchdog         start the watchdog process (quit with ctrl+c) --webserver            start the webserver process (quit with ctrl+c) --webport              port number for the webserver (default 8000)

     --webroot              webroot directory to render absolute urls --absoluteurls         export urls as absolute urls (from webroot)